Machine Learning: The Basics: Decision Trees

-In general, we are not interested in one particular decision tree only but in a large set of different decision trees from which we choose the most suitable given some data (see Section \ref{sec_ERM_decision_tree}).
-We can define a hypothesis space by collecting predictor maps $h$ represented by a set of decision trees (such as depicted in Figure \ref{fig_hypospace_DT_depth_2}).
-One strategy is to fix a set of ``elementary tests'' on the input feature vector, e.g., $\| \vx \| > 3$, $x_{3} < 1$ or a continuous ensemble of test such as $\{ x_{2} > \eta \}_ {\eta \in [0,10]}$.
-We then build a hypothesis space by considering all decision trees not exceeding a maximum depth and whose decision nodes implement one of those elementary tests.
+\Gls{decisiontree} methods use as a \gls{hypospace} the set of all hypotheses which represented by a family of \gls{decisiontree}s.
+Figure \ref{fig_hypospace_DT_depth_2} depicts a collection of \gls{decisiontree}s which are characterized by having depth at most two.
+More generally, we can construct a collection of \gls{decisiontree}s using a fixed set of ``elementary tests'' on the input feature vector such as $\| \featurevec \| > 3$, $\feature_{3} < 1$.
+These tests might also involve a continuous (real-valued) parameter such as $\{ \feature_{2} > \weight \}_ {\weight \in [0,10]}$.
+We then build a \gls{hypospace} by considering all \gls{decisiontree}s not exceeding a maximum depth and whose decision nodes carry out one of the elementary tests.

-A decision tree represents a map $h: \featurespace \rightarrow \labelspace$, which is piecewise-constant over regions of the feature space $\featurespace$.
-These non-overlapping regions form a partitioning of the feature space.
-Each leaf node of a decision tree corresponds to one particular region.
-Using large decision trees, which involve many different test nodes, we can represent very complicated partitions that resemble any given labeled dataset (see Figure \ref{fig_decisiontree_overfits}).
+A \gls{decisiontree} represents a map $h: \featurespace \rightarrow \labelspace$, which is piecewise-constant over regions of the feature space $\featurespace$.
+These non-overlapping \gls{decisionregion}s partition the feature space into subsets of features that are all mapped to the same predicted label.
+Each leaf node of a \gls{decisiontree} corresponds to one particular \gls{decisionregion}.
+Using large \gls{decisiontree}s that contain many different test nodes, we can learn a hypothesis with highly complicated \gls{decisionregion}s.
+These \gls{decisionregion}s can be chosen such they perfectly align with almost any given labeled dataset (see Figure \ref{fig_decisiontree_overfits}).

-This is quite different from ML methods using the linear hypothesis space \eqref{equ_lin_hypospace}, such as linear regression, logistic regression or SVM.
-Such linear maps have a rather simple geometry, since a linear map is constant along hyperplanes.
-In particular, linear classifiers partition the feature-space into two half-spaces (see Figure \ref{fig_lin_dec_boundary}).
-In contrast, the geometry of the map represented by a decision tree maps can be arbitrary complicated if the decision tree is sufficiently large (deep).
+Using a sufficiently large (deep) \gls{decisiontree}, we can obtain a hypothesis map that closely approximates any given non-linear map (under mild technical conditions such as Lipschitz continuity).
+This is quite different from ML methods using the linear \gls{hypospace} \eqref{equ_lin_hypospace}, such as \gls{linreg}, \gls{logreg} or the \gls{svm}.
+These methods learn linear hypothesis maps with a rather simple geometry.
+Indeed, a linear map is constant along hyperplanes.
+Moreover, the decision regions obtained from linear classifiers are always entire half-spaces (see Figure \ref{fig_lin_dec_boundary}).